 Diarrhea due to motility disorders

-Diarrhea can also follow from an increased intestinal motility and the subsequently reduced water resorption, or from a diminished motility of the small intestine with bacterial overgrowth and the subsequent malabsorption syndrome.
-Possible causes are here, for instance, hyperthyroidism, pheochromocytoma and carcinoid syndrome, or possibly a sympathetic overstimulation (e.g., due to stress).
-Irritable bowel syndrome, sometimes referred to as functional diarrhea, also causes diarrhea.
+Diarrhea can also follow from increased intestinal motility and the subsequently reduced water resorption, or from diminished motility of the small intestine with bacterial overgrowth and the subsequent malabsorption syndrome.
+Possible causes are, for instance, hyperthyroidism, pheochromocytoma, and carcinoid syndrome, or possibly sympathetic overstimulation (e.g., due to stress).
+Irritable bowel syndrome sometimes referred to as functional diarrhea, also causes diarrhea.
 Reduced intestinal motility can also be due to a prior vagotomy, a stomach resection, or a diabetic enteropathy (autonomic neuropathy).

 Diagnostic indicators for chronic diarrhea

 Etiology of acute diarrhea

 More than 90% of acute diarrhea cases have an infectious origin.
-The most common cause of acute diarrhea is an infection with enteropathogenic viruses (e.g., noroviruses, rotaviruses).
-Bacterial pathogens (e.g., enteritis-inducing salmonella, Campylobacter jejuni, Shigella, EHEC) can also cause acute diarrhea; ETEC and cholera have to be considered as pathogens of traveler’s diarrhea.
+The most common cause of acute diarrhea is an infection with enteropathogenic viruses (e.g., noroviruses and rotaviruses).
+Bacterial pathogens (e.g., enteritis-inducing salmonella, Campylobacter jejuni, Shigella, and enterohemorrhagic Escherichia coli (EHEC)) can also cause acute diarrhea; enterotoxigenic E. coli (ETEC) and cholera have to be considered as pathogens of traveler’s diarrhea.
 Diagnosis is made by the identification of the pathogenic agents in the stool.

-Further causes of acute diarrhea include food poisoning (enterotoxins, especially Staph. aureus), fungus poisoning, uremia, and medication (e.g., laxatives, cytostatic agents).
+Further causes of acute diarrhea include food poisoning (enterotoxins, especially Staphylococcus aureus), fungus poisoning, uremia, and medication (e.g., laxatives and cytostatic agents).
 A special case is the pseudomembranous colitis (antibiotic-associated colitis): a dangerous infection with Clostridium difficile which may develop after a (usually iatrogenic) damage to the intestinal flora caused by antibiotics.
-If an antibiotic-associated colitis is being suspected, a stool culture should be obtained and screened for Clostridium difficile.
+If antibiotic-associated colitis is being suspected, a stool culture should be obtained and screened for C. difficile.
 In case of bloody mucoid diarrhea, a colonoscopy is indicated.